Despite what we tell everyone, most of us are NOT having a good day.

 So I’ve decided to create some different metrics, ones that are entirely within my control and allow for the flexibility needed to live within this ever-changing state called life.

-Because when I look at these four real and true metrics, I I can’t imagine laying my head down on my pillow at night, after having said YES to each of those, and feeling like I didn’t have a damn good day.
+Because when I look at my Heart Metrics, I can’t imagine laying my head down on my pillow at night, after having said YES to each of those, and feeling like I didn’t have a damn good day.

 What metrics do YOU use to determine whether or not you’ve had a good day?
 I’d love for you to email me personally at [email protected] and let me know.